valentin-marquez/topgg-voter/readme.md

 4. Now you can minimize the app and it will continue to vote for you in the background, you can close from the tray icon.
 5. [INFO] You can add all the cookies you want.
 6. [INFO] The app check each 1 hour if you have to vote again.
+7. [INFO] In the first run the app create a shortcut in the startup folder, so you don't need to open the app every time you turn on your pc.
 ## How to get cookies

 1. Open Google Chrome